Sungwwoo/husky_ur3_simulator/README.md

 ## Overview
 This is a mobile manipulator simulator package using Gazebo, RViz, MoveIt, move_base.

-The model of the mobile manipulator robot was created by combining Universal Robots's UR3 and Clearpath Robotics's Husky.
+The model of the mobile manipulator robot was created by combining Universal Robots's UR series and Clearpath Robotics's Husky.
+UR3, UR5, UR10 can be used in this package.

 This package is for ROS Noetic, but it also works normally in ROS Melodic.

 ### Author:
 - **[SungWoo Yang](https://github.com/Sungwwoo), p1112007@khu.ac.kr**